chukShirley/rpg-intro/README.md

 In RPG, each program and procedure can have an interface.
 We learned about procedure interfaces in a previous chapter, but we didn't learn that programs can also have a PI (procedure/program interface).

-You can (http://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzasd/freeinterface.htm)[read more here] for more info.
+You can [http://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzasd/freeinterface.htm](read more here) for more info.

 In general, program interfaces can: